walkerning/nics_fix/README.md

 ### Datasets

 * See `examples/mnist/mlp.py` for a simple example of a shallow fixed-point MLP on Mnist.
-* See `examples/cifar10/cifar10_train.py` for an example of a simple fixed-point CNN on Cifar10.
+* See `examples/cifar10/cifar10_train.py` for an example of training fixed-point CNN (VGG11) on Cifar10.

 Try `cd examples/mnist && python mlp.py --cfg ../config_fix_wag.yaml.sample`.